NesrEddine/Odoo_module/README.md

 #### student
 #### subject

-## Create a forms and clculated fields ( Number of prof	,Number of student	,Number of subject)
+## Create a forms and calculated fields ( Number of prof	,Number of student	,Number of subject)